yoeo/scala-explained/syntax.md

 println("prepare the watering of the plants")

-// evaluate the block above to retrieve `humidity` value if (humidity < 50) println("watering the plants") else
+// implicitly evaluate the block above to retrieve `humidity` value if (humidity < 50) println("watering the plants") else